 The boat usually has a quarantine and health inspection.

-At all these islands, the captain should check in with Customs and the Resident Administrator, if present.
+When visiting all other islands following the port of entry, the captain should check in with Customs and the Resident Administrator, if present.

 If entering in Rarotonga a permit for up to 31 days will be given on arrival.
 Extensions are granted on a monthly basis - up to a total of three months only.